oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

       /u01/app/oracle/product/19c/dbhome_1/network/admin/cw*

+9. Check connectivity.

+   This livelab requires below connectivity for source database.

-9. Check connectivity from ZDM service host and target database server.
+   * SSH connectivity from ZDM service host to source database server.
+   * SQL*Net connectivity from source to target database server.
+   * SQL*Net connectivity from target to source database server.

+   Please follow below steps to enable required connectivity for source database.

    a.
-Verify that port 22 on the source database server allows incoming connections from the Zero Downtime Migration service host.

-   We have already verified this on lab 4 task 3 (ssh connectivity is done thorugh port 22).

-   b.
-Ensure that the scan listener ports (1521, for example) on the source database servers allow incoming connections from the target
-       database servers and outgoing connections to the target database servers.

-   You will open the required port on VCN and the source database server for this lab using the steps mentioned below.

-   However, there might be additional components (like a firewall) that you need to consider for an on-premises database.

-   i.
-Allow incoming connection on required port in Virtual Cloud Network.
+Allow incoming connection on required ports in Virtual Cloud Network.

    We have deployed source database , target database and ZDM service host into the same Public subnet in ZDM-VCN for the purpose of this lab.

+   We need to ensure that incoming connection on port 22 and 1521 are not blocked on VCN level.

+   No action needs to be taken for port 22 since it is already open by default for the public subnet configured in this lab.

-   Follow below steps to enable incoming connection on 1521 (For simplicity , you will open port for all IPs in the same subnet , however you can restrict as you wish).
+   Follow below steps to enable incoming connection on 1521 (For simplicity , you will open port for all IPs in the Public subnet , however you can restrict as you wish).

    Click the **Navigation Menu** in the upper left, navigate to **Networking** and then select **Virtual Cloud Networks** as shown below.